antonfirsov/docs/2023/03-Mar/asp-net-core-updates-in-dotnet-8-preview-2/asp-net-core-updates-in-dotnet-8-preview-2.md

 ## New analyzer to detect multiple `FromBody` attributes

-In addition to the analyzers added in preview1, we're introducing a new analyzer in this release that provides a helpful warning if you are attempting to resolve more than one parameter from the body in a minimal API.
+In addition to the analyzers added in Preview 1, we're introducing a new analyzer in this release that provides a helpful warning if you are attempting to resolve more than one parameter from the body in a minimal API.
 For example, the new analyzer will warn on the following code.

 ```csharp
 // ASP0024